 Liverpool, which got a 23rd-minute goal from Fernando Torres, has 73 points and has already secured fourth place.

 Everton could have guaranteed itself a spot in the UEFA Cup with a draw, but instead stayed with 62 points.
+The team hosts Newcastle on the final day of the season next Sunday.

 ”I am disappointed we didn’t get a point we needed because we did enough to get it,” Everton manager David Moyes said. ”Arsenal did not have many chances and we played well defensively.”